sonias747/Kitty-Application/README.md

 # Kitty-Application

+(Python)

 A bill splitting application that divides up the cost of group events such as holidays or concerts.

-Languages used: Python.
+All members share all transactions equally.

+Sample scenarios are included.